InfraInnovator/Github_workflow_run_id_tracking/README.md

 A playground for testing and experimenting with GitHub Actions workflows.

-This example shows a way to track the `run_id` of a GitHub Actions workflow for use in subsequent workflows.
+This example shows a way to identidy the correct run ID when you may run multiple jobs in parallel, and you want to track the run ID of a specific job.

+## Prerequisites

+- A GitHub repository with a workflow that you want to test.
+- A GitHub Personal Access Token (PAT) with `workflow` and `repo` scopes to trigger workflows and access run details.

 ## Setup